HenryNVP/ai-tutor/README.md

 # Personal STEM Instructor (MVP)

-This MVP is a local-first tutoring agent that ingests STEM study materials, embeds them with Gemini, and answers questions with grounded citations.
-The same Gemini API key powers both the generative model and the embedding model, and results are persisted locally for repeatable use.
+This MVP is a local-first tutoring agent that ingests STEM study materials, embeds them with sentence-transformer models, and answers questions with grounded citations using OpenAI's chat completions API.
+Results are persisted locally for repeatable use.

 ## Features

 - **Document ingestion & chunking** – parse PDF/Markdown/text notes, produce overlapping chunks, and enrich them with metadata for citations.
-- **Gemini embeddings** – call `gemini-embedding-001` via the Google Generative AI API (768-d vectors) using the same key as the chat model.
+- **Sentence-transformer embeddings** – encode chunks locally (default `BAAI/bge-base-en`) so you retain control of the retrieval index.
 - **Lightweight retrieval + tutoring** – cosine-search a local NumPy store, assemble a context window, and ask the chat model for a cited answer.
 - **OpenAI Agents SDK bridge** – expose ingestion and Q&A as tools so you can orchestrate workflows with the OpenAI Agents runtime.